 And while we’re on the subject of comparison, please don’t compare your ad results with what someone else accomplishes through their ads.
 Every business is different and your results are unique to your business.

-Instead of comparing Facebook ads to promoted pins, think about the bottom line you need to see and what your goals are.
+Instead of comparing Facebook ads to Pinterest ads, think about the bottom line you need to see and what your goals are.

 Is This a Good Time to Run Pinterest Ads?